junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy comes over too, "How's he doing?"

-The Doctor cuts in before Dean can answer, "Imagine when Tardis crashed, it's like trying to land a plane in a blizzard, and now?
+The Doctor says behind them, before Dean can answer, "Imagine when Tardis crashed, it's like trying to land a plane in a blizzard, and now?
 He's like a bird going through that same storm, no helmet, no seatbelt!
 And carry three passengers!"
 His voice is impressed.
+"Welcome to 1938."

 "And he did it."
 Amy murmurs quietly, kneeling down next to Cas, looking at his face closely.
 "You did it, you brought us all here.
 Thank you!"
 She says it whole-heartedly, then turns to Dean, "He'll be okay, right?"